HuangLian126/DGFIDaCL/README.md

 bash tools/fewshot_exp/train_voc_all.sh
 ```

-Modify them if needed.
+2. Modify them if needed.
 If you have any question about these parameters (e.g. batchsize), please refer to [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) for quick solutions.

-3. For more general experiments, refer to `tools/fewshot_exp/train_voc_series.sh`.
-In this script, only few-shot classes are limited to N-shot.
-This may lead to a drop in performance but more natural conditions.